-To extend the silent mode to your own rules, you have two choices:
+To extend the silent mode to your own rules, you have few choices:

 - You can use the predefined variable AM_V_GEN as a prefix to commands that should output a status line in silent mode, and AM_V_at as a prefix to commands that should not output anything in silent mode.
-When output is to be verbose, both of these variables will expand to the empty string. - You can add your own variables, so strings of your own choice are shown.
-The following snippet shows how you would define your own equivalent of AM_V_GEN:
+When output is to be verbose, both of these variables will expand to the empty string. - You can silence a recipe unconditionally with @, and then use the predefined variable AM_V_P to know whether make is being run in silent or verbose mode, adjust the verbose information your recipe displays accordingly: